Z-siteA Companion to the Works of Louis Zukofsky

 23 “we understood…: from John Donne’s “The Second Anniversary: Of the Progress of the Soul.”

 26 Machines—luxury and beauty are only their spray: from Guillaume Apollinaire, “1909” in Alcools: J’aimais j’aimais le people habile des machines / Le luze et la beauté ne sont que son écume.
-(I loved I loved the people expert with machines / Luxury and beauty are only froth/dross). (qtd.
-Writing of Apollinaire 228-229).
+(I loved I loved the people expert with machines / Luxury and beauty are only froth/dross).
+Qtd.
+The Writing of Apollinaire 228-229 and also included in “Sequence from ‘The Writing of Guillaume Apollinaire.'”

 30 It is plain, moreover, that work now brutal under suitable conditions…: from Karl Marx, Capital, Chap.
 XV: see quotation at 32.